gustavopsantos/Reflex/README.md

 Remember to have a single ProjectScope to avoid undesired behaviour.
 Note that ProjectScope prefab is not required, in case Reflex do not found ProjectScope, an empty root will be created.
 ProjectScope instance will be disposed once app closes/app quits.
-> Note that unity does not call OnDestroy deterministically, so rule of thum is do not rely on injected dependencies on OnDestroy event functions.
+> Note that unity does not call OnDestroy deterministically, so rule of thumb is do not rely on injected dependencies on OnDestroy event functions.

 ### Scene Scope
 It is scoped from ProjectScope, so it contains everything that ProjectScope do.